grame-cncm/embaudio/web/docs/lectures/embedded.md

 Posted after class...  <!--  [solution here](embedded/img/timer_serial.tar) -->

 ##Exercice: LED, timer and Audio
-Download the [teensy_audio](embedded/img/teensy_audio.tar) project. (do not forget to indicate the ARDUINOPATH and MYDSPPATH again).
+Download the [teensy_audio](embedded/img/teensy_audio.tar) project..
 This project plays the crazy-sine sound while blinking the LED.

 1. Check that the sound is correct.
 2. Add a 10ms delai in the `blinkLED` callback.
 What do you notice.